openpowerquality/docusaurus/docs/userguide-hardware.md

 ---
-title: OPQ Box Installation
+title: OPQ Box User Guide
-sidebar_label: Installation
+sidebar_label: OPQ Box
 ---

 ## Obtain an OPQBox

 First, obtain an OPQBox and plug it in within range of a wireless access point.
+Currently, your options for obtaining an OPQBox are to contact the Open Power Quality research via Professor Philip Johnson (johnson@hawaii.edu).
+We are working on manufacturing options.

 When plugged in, it looks like this:

 <img src="/docs/assets/box/opqbox.jpg" width="400px">

-Currently, your options for obtaining an OPQBox are to contact the Open Power Quality research via Professor Philip Johnson (johnson@hawaii.edu).
-We are working on manufacturing options.

 ## Provide the box with your wireless access credentials